junxit/us-congress-bills-114/derived/amendments.md

 ### 6 U.S.C. § 182

-> in paragraph (3), by striking “the Under Secretary for Intelligence and Analysis and the Assistant Secretary for Infrastructure Protection” and inserting “components and offices of the Department”;
+> by striking “the Under Secretary for Intelligence and Analysis and the Assistant Secretary for Infrastructure Protection” and inserting “components and offices of the Department”; and

 | | |
 |---|---|